railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_bom_demo.rst

         </record>

 .. tip:: Copy

-        To create the above records, copy these records and paste it in mrp_demo.xml upgrade mrp module.
+        To create the above records, copy these records and paste it in mrp_demo.xml upgrade mrp module from Database.

 ..
 Copyright © Open Object Press.
 All rights reserved.